friendly-traceback/docs/html/_sources/api.rst.txt

 Public API
 ==========

-Before getting Sphinx to document the public API automatically, I need to let you in on a little secret: occasionally, friendly will lie to you.
+Before getting Sphinx to document the public API automatically, I need to let you in on a little secret: occasionally, friendly-traceback will lie to you.
 Furthermore, I encourage you to do the same.

 Actually, if you have read the section